EutechCybernetic/lucy-pro-documentation/datacollection.md

 ### replaceOne

 Replace first matching document is replaced with the given data for the given collection & filter condition.
-More information on `Filter Configuration`_.
+More information on [Filter Configuration](#filter-configuration).

 {% hint type="note" %}
     If no documents match the given filter, then a new document is created in the collection.
 In which case you will get the following output, {% endhint %}